Happy-Ferret/neje-ui/README.md

 Go is used to make a single app rather than used in framework like electron.
 2. Chrome lib APIs are always changing.
 3. Noone wants to loose the eco system (easy to cross compile etc) of Go.
-4. Chrome lib is difficult to understand :(
+4. Chrome lib is too difficult to understand :(
 5. Chrome browser has convenient options for an application (--app etc).

 ### Pros